The ULTIMATE Bruges One-Day Itinerary For First Timers

 - Zakske 13 Boutique B&B – Adults Only – A clean and modern hotel with great reviews

-- Hotel Koffieboontje – A no-thrills hotel just 150 yards from Market Square great for those on a budget
+- Hotel Koffieboontje – A no-frills hotel just 150 yards from Market Square, great for those on a budget

 - Martin’s Bruges – Located just 50 meters from the Central Market Square, Martin’s Brugge is a 3-star superior hotel.